taylorcolemancc/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

   </tr>
   <tr>
     <td>DHCP</td>
-    <td>Dynamic Host Configuration Protocol is a network management protocol that automates the process of assigning IP addresses and other communication parameters to devices connected to an IP network.</td>
+    <td>Dynamic Host Configuration Protocol is a network management protocol that automates the process of assigning IP addresses and other communication parameters to devices connected to an IP network.
+This uses the port UDP 67 and 68.</td>
   </tr>
   <tr>
     <td>DNS</td>
-    <td>Domain Name System converts easily recognizable domain names (such as www.disney.com) into numerical IP addresses that computers can understand.</td>
+    <td>Domain Name System converts easily recognizable domain names (such as www.disney.com) into numerical IP addresses that computers can understand.
+This uses port TCP and UDP 53.</td>
   </tr>
   <tr>
     <td>SSH</td>
-    <td>Secure Shell facilitates secure remote connections between computers, enabling command line access from one system to another.</td>
+    <td>Secure Shell facilitates secure remote connections between computers, enabling command line access from one system to another.
+This uses the port TCP 22.</td>
   </tr>
   <tr>
     <td>RDP</td>
-    <td>Remote Desktop Protocol is used when remotely connecting from one computer to another to gain a remote desktop GUI (Graphical User Interface).</td>
+    <td>Remote Desktop Protocol is used when remotely connecting from one computer to another to gain a remote desktop GUI (Graphical User Interface) This uses the port TCP 3389.</td>
   </tr>
   <tr>
     <td>ICMP</td>
     <td>Internet Control Message Protocol is used for diagnostics and error reporting in IP networks.
-It helps verify connectivity, troubleshoot issues, and report errors, commonly using the ping utility.</td>
+It helps verify connectivity, troubleshoot issues, and report errors, commonly using the ping utility.
+This one does not use a port.</td>
   </tr>
 </table>